ratlog/ratlog-spec/readme.md

 If you would like to create or extend a logging library in a programming language of your choice, you can use the *[JSON test suite](./ratloc.testsuite.json)* to verify your logger or parser is producing or consuming logs correctly:

+- The test suite contains a JSON object with the fields `"meta"`, `"generic"` and `"parsing"`.
-- The test suite contains an array of test cases.
+- The fields `"generic"` and `"parsing"` contain array of test cases.
+- `"parsing"` is only for validating parsers.
 - Each test case is an object with `"log"` and `"data"` fields.
 - `"log"` is a string containing a log line.
-- `"data"` is an object with `"message"`, `"fields"`, `"tags"` and `"initialTags"` fields.
+- `"data"` is an object with `"message"`, `"fields"` and `"tags"` fields.
 All but `"message are optional"`.
 - `"message"` is a string containing the logged message.
 - `"fields"` is an object with arbitrary fields mapping strings to strings.
-- `"tags"` and `"initialTags"` are arrays of arbitrary strings. `"tags"` should be with each logging and `"initialTags"` should be already set when instanciating the logger.
-This way `"initialTags"` always show up before the `"tags"` in the produced log lne.
+- `"tags"` is an array of arbitrary strings.

-When writing a logging library, use `"data"` as input and verify that the produced line matches `"log"`.
+When writing a logging library only use `generic`.
+Use `"data"` as input and verify that the produced line matches `"log"`.
 Since all parameters here are well defined and all values are represented as strings, make sure your logging library is also handling other input passed to it, which - depending of the strictness of the type system of the language you are working with - might have all sorts of shapes.
-Keep in mind [GX](TODO) - logging should never crash a program.
+Keep in mind - logging should never crash a program.

 When writing a parser `"log"` should be parsed and the fields specified in `"data"` should be retrieved from it.
+Parser should also be able to handle the test cases listed under `"parsing"`.

 ----------------------------